SmorMcfluff/ChukStuph/README.md

 - **2D Animation System** - Play sprite-based animations via `AnimatedSpriteData` ScriptableObjects.
 Works with both `SpriteRenderer` and UI `Image` components.
 - **Timed Text for Audio** - Display subtitles, lyrics, or other timed text with `TextedAudio` assets.
 Automatically syncs with `AudioSource` playback
 - **Input System** - Create reusable input reactions using `InputReactionSO`.
 Supports button, float and Vector2 inputs using the `Unity InputSettings` package, without having to write your own subscribe/unsubscribe code
 - **Settings System** - Manage game settings with `SettingValueSO<T>` ScriptableObjects.
 Supports floats, ints, bools and strings.
-Can optionally save to PlayerPrefs
+Can optionally save to PlayerPrefs.
 - And more...

 ## Installation